 The heart of Ohio University’s brand is our signature logo.
-As such, it must appear on all communication materials and be represented exactly as outlined here unless you have obtained permission from University Communications and Marketing to do otherwise.
+It is a trademark of the University, and as such, it must appear on all communication materials and promotional items and be represented exactly as outlined here unless you have obtained permission from University Communications and Marketing to do otherwise.

 Two elements make up the Ohio University logo: